slamora/brackets-wiki/How-to-Use-Brackets.md

 You open Quick Edit's inline editors by pressing **Ctrl/Cmd-E** when your cursor is on certain pieces of code.
 For example:

 * In an HTML file with the cursor inside a `class` or `id` attribute or on the tag name - Quick Edit will show you all the CSS rules in your project that match.
 You can edit these rules directly inline, without ever leaving the context of the HTML file.
-    * When there are multiple rules, you can navigate between them using the list on the right side of the inline editor (or use Alt+Up/Down).
+    * When multiple rules match, navigate among them using the list on the right side (or use Alt-Up/Down).
-    * You can also create a new rule in any CSS file directly from the inline editor.
-Click the **New Rule** button or press Ctrl-Alt-N/Cmd-Opt-N.
+    * To create a new CSS rule directly from the inline editor, click the **New Rule** button (or press Ctrl-Alt-N/Cmd-Opt-N).
-* In any file with a hex color, rgb/rgba color, or hsl/hsla color - Quick Edit opens an inline color picker for previewing and adjusting the color.
+* In any file with a hex color or rgb/rgba/hsl/hsla color - Quick Edit opens an inline color picker for previewing and adjusting the color.
 The color picker also lists the top most-used colors from other parts of the file for quick access.
 * In a JavaScript file with the cursor on a function name - Quick Edit will show you the function's body (even if it's in a different file).
 * In a CSS file with the cursor on a `cubic-bezier()` or `steps()` transition timing function - Quick Edit opens a graphical transition curve editor.

-A related feature, **Quick Docs**, shows you documentation relevant to your cursor position:
+**Quick Docs** is a related feature that displays relevant documentation inline.
+Use **Ctrl/Cmd-K** to open Quick Docs:

 * In a CSS file with the cursor on a CSS property/value - Quick Docs opens documentation from the [Web Platform Docs](http://docs.webplatform.org/) project.